Skip to content

 ABOUT

 This play examines the position of all of us in the audience—how we understand and relate to those who survived the genocide in Srebrenica.
 It is the artistic way of questioning and trying to understand the fates and consequences of the wars that took place across the former Yugoslavia.
 You will meet Sadika, a fictional character, and her family—also fictional—whom she lost and never truly had.
 Can people truly continue to live if we remember them?
 And what happens if we forget?
-Now, as this play is being created and performed, we here in the Balkans are once again hearing similar voices—those who hate, who spread fear, and who deepen the consequences of a war that ended thirty years ago.
+Now, as this play is being created and performed, people in the Balkans are once again hearing similar voices—those who hate, who spread fear, and who deepen the consequences of a war that ended thirty years ago.

 CREDITS